 Randy Lee White

-Randy Lee White's works are found in the Smithsonian American Art Museum, the Art Institute of Chicago, the Heard Museum in Phoenix, Arizona, the Museum of Fine arts in Santa Fe, New Mexico, and the U.S. Department of State.
+Collections including White’s work are at The Smithsonian American Art Museum, Washington, D.C. ;the Art Institute of Chicago, Illinois; the Heard Museum in Phoenix, Arizona; the Museum of Fine Arts in Santa Fe, New Mexico and the US Department of State.

 White’s goals and aspirations for his art are ambitious.
 He wants to educate, enlighten, entertain, and keep the art form of pictographs alive for future generations: “I want my art to be a bridge builder, gap filler between discontent and understanding, between assumption and real knowledge, between pictograph and abstract, between a dying art form and a living breathing art form.”